sekisamu/hardhat-revive-uniswap-v2-core/README.md

 ```
 compilerPath: Set this to the local path of your resolc binary.
 ```

-Ensure that both paths correctly point to the respective executable files.
+Remember to use `0.1.0-dev.14` or later for the resolc version, and ensure that both paths correctly point to the respective executable files.

 How to Test